MansourM/ez-docker-for-laravel/README.md

 ## :compass: TODOs

 - [ ] say hi!
+- [ ] add flag to use default input instead of prompting the user
 - [ ] changing GIT_URL in app.env has no effect, will still pull from previous repo
 - [ ] make builder stage on volume so we have better caching on it?
 - [ ] add text log files